mayerrn/HYPE/README.md

 # HYPE
 Hypergraph partitioner.

-## Install
+## How to build
-To use, simply install via the corresponding script.
+To use, simply install via the corresponding script "build.sh".
 Makefile is contained.
+Runs with cmake.

 We use the boost library.
+Should be installed automatically with the build file.
+If not, please install boost manually: https://www.boost.org/

 ## How to Use
 To start the partitioner, follow the commands provided in the main file.
 The following arguments can be set: